US Capitol riot: House panel on January 6 begins probe | DW | 27.07.2021

-The Democratic-majority panel has started hearing first-hand testimony from police officers who defended the building from attack.
+The Democratic-majority panel heard first-hand testimony from police officers who defended the building from attack.

-A special congressional panel dedicated to investigating the attack on the US Capitol on January 6 is holding its first hearings on Tuesday.
+A special congressional panel dedicated to investigating the attack on the US Capitol on January 6 held its first hearings on Tuesday.

 The Select Committee on the January 6th Insurrection is hearing from four police officers who defended the building from the rioters.